marcmarinam/obsidian-fmp/resume-context.md

    worth the space.
 Marked `_(ongoing, periodic)_` since the guild work recurs roughly every 1–2 months for a few days at a time, not a one-off.

+## Resolved (2026-07-28, continued — mock-interview pass)
+Ran a full mock-interview drill across every FMP bullet to test whether the CV reads senior enough.
+Every story held up under pushback; the gap was narration (leading with situation, not decision), not competence.
+Applied CV edits to surface the decisions once found:
+5. **Multi-brand bullet** — now names the actual decision (temporarily extended the schema for legacy account data rather than dropping unmapped fields, to guarantee zero data loss).
+6. **CEP monorepo bullet** — now credits the leadership mechanism (mobbed with the team to establish the pattern, then reviewed migrations for consistency) instead of just "led."
+7. **Iterable bullet** — now credits two previously-uncredited builds: in-house dismiss-state tracking (Iterable's own dismiss logic wasn't permanent/ cross-device) and Zod-based schema validation with alert-on-threshold (Iterable allows arbitrary JSON; thresholded rather than alerting on every failure since engagement-team testing accounts throw expected failures).
+8. **Kubernetes bullet** — now names the actual root cause found and fixed:
+   `maxUnavailable` = full pod count + missing/misconfigured readiness probes
+   let bad deploys register as "ready" before serving traffic.
+Fix was scoped to Kafka consumers only (switched to Recreate + real probes; brief downtime there was already expected/acceptable) — RollingUpdate was kept for client-facing services.
+This scoping detail didn't make the CV bullet (kept short) but is worth having ready verbally.
+9. **New bullet added — internal A/B testing framework** (previously not on the CV at all).
+Built frontend hooks (toggle/experiment-id fetching, variant serving) + backend support for dynamic free-trial length; adopted company-wide beyond Marc's own team.
+Flagship experiment: refactored a hardcoded 14-day free trial into a dynamic, journey-based length (e.g.
+   3 days for search-heavy "hardcore" users, 7 for newbies), worked with data science on segmentation — **~40% conversion boost, all-time monthly record for trial starts**.
+This is arguably the strongest single story from the whole interview drill.
+10. **Earlier-tenure bullet merged, not dropped** — Marc wanted room for the A/B testing bullet but was firm that the e-commerce/payments-migration story stay (it's a strong, high-stakes story on its own — phased cutover, vendor-assisted bulk migration, honest about a caching hiccup post-launch).
+    Resolved by merging the migration bullet and the A/B testing framework into one earlier-tenure bullet (chronologically sequential: migration was year 1, experimentation was years 2–3, CRM/Iterable is years 4–5 — confirmed no timeline overlap with the "last two years" Iterable claim).
+    Dropped the Cypress/Selenium/Jest stack detail to make room — least distinctive part of the original bullet.

 ## Suggested next steps
 - Cold re-read on a full screen with fresh eyes — **done twice** (initial pass + post-Innovation-Guild pass); Marc is now checking a PDF preview himself.
 - Regenerate PDF once Marc confirms the preview looks right.
 - Optional: a Topsort-tailored variant (surface REST/API integration + ownership language; likely drop the homelab section for that version).
+- Consider a fresh cold read now that 5 bullets changed/were added in the mock-interview pass — page length/density hasn't been rechecked since.